gmalette/gmalette.github.io-src/_posts/2020-02-16-affordance-for-errors-pt2.md

 - Exceptions add a second way methods can return, adding complexity.
 - Unlike in some other languages, in Ruby it's impossible to know the entire set of exceptions a method can raise, making it very hard to know which exceptions should be expected, and of those, which should be handled.
-- More often than not, an exception raised will leave inconsistent state in the program, in stackframes that were not equiped to deal with it.
+- More often than not, an exception raised will leave inconsistent state in the program, in stackframes that were not equipped to deal with it.

-As a result, I generally prefer returning object that explain the error that occurred, instead of using exceptions.
+As a result, I generally prefer returning objects that explain the error that occurred, instead of using exceptions.
 This makes it important to make sure the returned values are not ignored.

-Some languages have solved this problem in interesting ways; some have implemented type systems in which values of certain types cannot produced if they are not consumed.
+Some languages have solved this problem in interesting ways; some have implemented type systems in which values of certain types cannot be produced if they are not consumed.
 See [substructural type systems on Wiki](https://en.wikipedia.org/wiki/Substructural_type_system).

 In [Rust](https://www.rust-lang.org/) specifically, API developers can mark return values as `must_use`, meaning that the return value __must be consumed__ (or checked).
 Failing to do so would result in a compiler warning.
 [ATS](http://www.ats-lang.org/) achieves similar results via a concept of "proofs" where unconsumed proofs prevent compilation.